Overview of Accrediting

 Acting on behalf of the Commission is the Board of Commissioners (“Board”), elected every two years by the membership with representatives from member institutions, ministry practitioners, and the public.
 The Board makes accreditation decisions based upon Commission-approved Standards of Accreditation, according to Commission-approved Policies and Procedures.
 The Board also uses other resources that it has adopted to guide its work, such as the Board-approved Self-Study Handbook and Policy Manual.
 The resources included on this website are intended to help schools pursue and maintain accreditation in order to assure and advance quality theological education.

 How to Become a Member of the Commission

 As noted above, the Commission on Accrediting is related to but separate from The Association of Theological Schools.
-To become an accredited member of the Commission, one must first seek associate membership in the Association.
-Once a school has been approved for associate membership in the Association, it may then pursue membership in the Commission.
-That begins with a petition to the Board of Commissioners for candidacy for accredited membership, described in the Commission Policies and Procedures and in Section Six of the Handbook of Accreditation.
+To become an Accredited Member of the Commission, one must first seek Associate Membership in the Association.
+Once a school has been approved for Associate Membership in the Association, it may then pursue membership in the Commission.
+That begins with a petition to the Board of Commissioners for Candidate for Accredited Member status, described in the Guidelines for Petitioning for Candidate for Accredited Member Status.